-Roger L. Albin, MD, is a professor of neurology and co-director of the Movement Disorders Clinic in the Department of Neurology in the University of Michigan Medical School.
-In addition, he serves as chief of neuroscience research at the VA Ann Arbor Healthcare System Geriatric Research Education and Clinical Center.
+Roger L. Albin, MD, is a Professor of Neurology and co-director of the Movement Disorders Division in the Department of Neurology in the University of Michigan Medical School.
+In addition, he serves as Chief of Neuroscience Research at the VA Ann Arbor Healthcare System Geriatrics, Research, Education, and Clinical Center.

 His clinical and research interests include the underlying pathophysiology of basal ganglia disorders.
-The present focus of Dr. Albin's research is uncovering the basis for non-motor (sleep disorders, depression, dementia, autonomic dysfunction) problems in Parkinson's disease.
+The present focus of Dr. Albin's research is uncovering the basis for treatment-refractory (cognitive; gait/balance) problems in Parkinson's disease.
 Molecular imaging with Positron Emission Tomography (PET) methods is a primary research tool.
 The hope is that understanding how specific brain alterations cause specific clinical features will lead to improved treatments.

 Dr. Albin is Director of the University of Michigan Udall Center of Excellence for Parkinson's Disease Research and the University of Michigan Parkinson’s Foundation Research Center of Excellence.
 He also directs the University of Michigan Clinical Neuroscientist Training Program.

 Areas of Interest

 Research: Understanding the basis for the clinical features of different Movement Disorders.